Introduction of Classful IP Addressing

 Since there are these problems, Classful networking was replaced by Classless Inter-Domain Routing (CIDR) in 1993.
 We will be discussing Classless addressing in next post.

 This article is contributed by Mayank Kumar and Gaurav Miglani.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.